Chafik42/minitalk/README.md

 > make
 > ./server

-A pid will be shown, you will have copy it and paste it in
+A pid will be shown, you will have copy it and paste it in another window while ./server is still running

 > ./client (pid) "message"